fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 nearly impossible to have messages actually heard over the cacophony of voices.
 There is simply too much noise in proportion to any one person's signal.

-What is left is a burning desire for individuals to be heard, **on a high-profile channel**.
+What is left is a burning desire for individuals to be heard, on a high-profile channel.
 And in our global village, where opinions naturally differ and abrasive situations present themselves, people desire a platform to say.... fuck you.